comp-tox-jhu/CompToxLab/docs/programming_languages_tools/unix/01_introduction.md

 Getting to a shell terminal will be different based on whether or not you have a Mac or a Windows machine:

 - **Mac:** Click the Terminal icon on your application bar at the bottom of your screen to open a shell terminal
 - **Windows:** I recommend using a program like [MobaXterm](https://mobaxterm.mobatek.net/download.html){:target="_blank" rel="noopener"}.
 MobaXterm is an enhanced terminal for Windows machines that allows you to use Unix commands.
 This is useful because many bioinformatics programs are written for Unix shells!

-[Follow the download instructions here](https://mobaxterm.mobatek.net/download.html){:target="_blank" rel="noopener"} to get started!
+!!! abstract "[MobaXterm Download Instructions](https://mobaxterm.mobatek.net/download.html){:target="_blank" rel="noopener"}"

 ## What is a Command?